-Mold is turning into a first-world epidemic, and the problem is not going away anytime soon.
+Mold illness is becoming a first-world epidemic, and the problem is not going away anytime soon.

-Mold exposure played a major role in my illness and recovery.
 There are real, concrete steps you can take to improve the health of your building or home.
-I suggest you learn as much as you can about the subject and act if required.

 If this is a cause of your problems, you’ll need to address it quickly.
 I was in denial about the issue for many years.
 Looking back, I desperately wish I hadn’t ignored it.